Principal's Qualification Program

 • For technological teachers, qualifications in grades 9 and 10 in a technological education subject listed in Schedule B or in the intermediate division in a general education subject listed in Schedule A.

-• Five years of successful classroom teaching experience in elementary or secondary education and one of:
+• Five years of verified classroom teaching experience in elementary or secondary education.

-• One specialist and a half master's degree, or
+• One Specialist AQ and a half master's degree or

-• A master's degree or their equivalent, or a doctorate, or
+• A full master's degree or a doctorate or

-• At least 30 graduate postsecondary credits or their equivalent
+• At least 30 graduate credits or their equivalent.

-With the amendment to regulation 184 s44, candidates applying with a master's degree or half master's are required to submit a transcript of these programs to OPC for evaluation prior to the PQP start date to determine if the amended pre-requisites have been met.
+Transcripts - Candidates applying with graduate credits, such as a master's degree or would like consideration of a half master's, are required to submit a transcript of these programs to OPC for evaluation prior to the start date of the PQP to determine if the prerequisites for admission have been met.
+A digital copy will suffice (an original is not necessary).

-• The graduate credits must have been granted by an institution authorized to grant an acceptable postsecondary degree and have been completed in addition to any credits required for initial certification.
+• The graduate credits must have been granted by an institution authorized to grant an acceptable postsecondary degree and have been completed in addition to any credits applied towards initial certification.

-• Effective September 30, 2011, qualifications in three subjects from Schedule F is deemed to be equivalent to one specialist or honour specialist qualification for the purposes of admission into Principal's Qualification, Part 1.
+• Effective September 30, 2011, qualifications in three subjects from Schedule F is deemed to be equivalent to one specialist or honour specialist qualification for the purposes of admission to the PQP.

-• For detailed information on the Principal's Qualification admission requirements, please see Regulation 184/97 43-51 from the Education Statutes and Regulations of Ontario.
+• For detailed information on the PQP admission requirements, please see Regulation 176/10 from the Education Statutes and Regulations of Ontario.

-If you have an outstanding qualification that is not posted on your OCT certificate, you will need to submit a Conditional Admission Form (for part 1 candidates) verifying completion of the outstanding qualification.
+If there is a qualification that is not yet posted to OCT certificate, a Conditional Admission Form (for Part 1 candidates) or equivalent documentation to verify the completion must be submitted before the start of the Part 1 program.

 Upcoming Sessions

-Candidates taking the hybrid delivery option will be required to attend the in-person and synchronous sessions, the rest of the program can be completed online at your own pace.
+The program includes in-person sessions, synchronous sessions, asynchronous work and group and partner work.
+Candidates taking the hybrid delivery option are required to attend the in-person and synchronous sessions, the rest of the program can be completed online at your own pace.

 Modules